AUP1050/syllabus/README.md

 ### News

+  * (1/10/2016) - For Senior student who consider further studies, check out the [Master’s Program in Logic and Computation](http://logic-cs.at/master/grants-and-scholarships/) in Vienna.
+    Female students can apply for the Helmut Veith Stipend for this program.
   * (25/9/2016) - The SaaS book is accompanied with a MooC which contains lectures for each part of the book [CS191.1x](https://courses.edx.org/courses/course-v1:BerkeleyX+CS169.1x+3T2015SP/info)